LostInBrittany/granite-yaml/README.md

 Available elements:

-- granite-yaml-parser: A parser of YAML to JS object, based on JS-YAML
+- granite-yaml-parser: A parser of YAML to JS object, based on JS-YAML.
+- granite-yaml-remote-parser: A parser of YAML that grabs a YAML file from an URL and parses it into JS object.

 ## Usage example